 “I’m a big believer in letting the pros do what the pros do.
 It’s the pro stager’s business to know what type of staging buyers are looking for when they walk through a home,” advises Sollecito.

-You won’t need to spend hours DIYing your own staging.
+You won’t need to spend hours DIYing your staging.
 You won’t need to buy bland décor that you won’t want in your new home.
-And you won’t need to worry about whether or not your amateur efforts are good enough.
+And you won’t need to worry about whether or not your amateur efforts are reasonable enough.

 Header Image Source: (Francesca Tosolini/ Unsplash)